lirantal/essential-nodejs-security-book/manuscript/xss.md

 });
 ```

-Besides *inHTMLData* there are other APIs that exist to handle encoding untrusted data in other context:
+Besides *inHTMLData* there are other APIs that exist to handle encoding un-trusted data in other context:

 * HTML comments *inHTMLComment* - to encode data in HTML comment's such as `<!-- {{comment}} -->`